emukungu/StackOverflow-lite/README.md

 Install project requirements
 * pip install -r requirements.txt

+Create a database in postgresql
+* create database database_name;

+Run the application to start the server
+* python run.py

 Run the tests
 * nosetests

-Run the application to start the server
-* python run.py

 Open the browser to view the endpoints with their specifications
 * localhost:5000